 Our Oklahoma City Annual Awards honors individuals of outstanding dedication and community service in the region.
 Honorees exhibit an extensive record of involvement in civic, charitable, volunteer, and professional organizations, and have contributed to the improvement of human relations among diverse groups in Oklahoma.

 The annual awards are the major fundraising event for our free school and youth programs.
 Our programs range from “Different and the Same,” to community discussions addressing current issues such as racism, xenophobia, and, anti-semitism.
-Through the support of our donors, 1,400 students participated in “Different and the Same” in 2019.
 During the pandemic, we shifted to an accessible, virtual program model that allowed us to reach over 3,700 educators, professionals, and families during the spring.

 Current events illustrate the need for OCCJ’s work.
 At the heart of our mission is creating spaces for dialogue and facilitating programs that serve to empower, educate, and inspire Oklahomans to create inclusive communities, and ultimately, overcome oppression.

 For tickets and sponsorship information, please contact Eileen Schaumleffle at email@example.com or 918.583.1361.

 Save the date for our 2021 Oklahoma City Annual Awards

 Tuesday, November 2, 2021; 6:00 p.m. - 9:00 p.m.

 It is our greatest pleasure to announce that OCCJ is honoring Claudia San Pedro for her commitment to diversity and inclusion and dedication to Oklahoma’s students.